AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-code/cloud-manager-repositories.md

 ---
 title: Cloud Manager Repositories
-description: Learn how to create, view, and manage your git repositories in Cloud Manager.
+description: Learn how to create, view, and delete your git repositories in Cloud Manager.
 ---

 # Cloud Manager Repositories {#cloud-manager-repos}

-Learn how to create, view, and manage your git repositories in Cloud Manager.
+Learn how to create, view, and delete your git repositories in Cloud Manager.

 >[!NOTE]
 >